PranjalMulane/React-ToDo-app/README.md

 # React-ToDo-app
-In this application you can add you task, edit and delete it.
+In this application you can add your task, edit and delete it.